 What commands can cats learn?

-Cats can learn all sorts of commands – to come when called, to sit, to roll over, to shake a paw.
+Cats can learn all sorts of commands – to sit, to roll over, to shake a paw.
 Cats like to do things in their own good time, so to train them we need to be really motivated, set aside some time and above all, be patient.
 Remember, cats are individuals and each one will react differently when training begins.
 Some will ignore you or look at you as if you are mad, whilst others will be very curious and eager.

 Teach one trick at a time.
-You can reinforce tricks your cat has mastered, but don't confuse her by teaching more than one new behaviour at a time.
+You can reinforce tricks your cat has mastered, but don't confuse them by teaching more than one new behaviour at a time.

 How to train a cat

 Cats, like dogs, are motivated to do things in life that benefit them.
 Seeking tasty morsels of food or a cat game with a favourite toy are favourite activities.
 Usually it is the cat who demands these from their owners.
 So let’s turn it around.
 Use these motivators to your advantage.

 Ringing the bell